BEagle1984/silverback/_docs/2-configuration/201-endpoint.md

 Property | Description
 :-- | :--
-Names | The name of the topics to be consumed.
+`Names` | The name of the topics to be consumed.
 This is set in the constructor.
-Serializer | The `IMessageSerializer` to be used to serialize the messages.
+`Serializer` | The `IMessageSerializer` to be used to serialize the messages.
 The default is a `JsonMessageSerializer` using UTF-8 encoding.
-Configuration | An instance of `KafkaConsumerConfig`, that's just an extension of `Confluent.Kafka.ConsumerConfig`.
+`Configuration` | An instance of `KafkaConsumerConfig`, that's just an extension of `Confluent.Kafka.ConsumerConfig`.
-Configuration.BootstrapServers, Configuration.EnableAutoCommit, ...| All properties inherited from `Confluent.Kafka.ConsumerConfig`.
+`Configuration.BootstrapServers`, `Configuration.GroupId`, ...| All properties inherited from `Confluent.Kafka.ConsumerConfig`.
 See [confluent-kafka-dotnet project](https://github.com/confluentinc/confluent-kafka-dotnet) for details.
-Configuration.CommitOffsetEach | When auto-commit is disable, defines the number of message processed before committing the offset to the server.
+`Configuration.CommitOffsetEach` | When auto-commit is disable, defines the number of message processed before committing the offset to the server.
 The most reliable level is 1 but it reduces throughput.
+`EnableAutoRecovery` | When set to `true` the consumer will be automatically restarted if a `KafkaException` is thrown while polling/consuming.
+The default is `true`.

 ```c#
 new KafkaConsumerEndpoint("silverback-examples-events", "silverback-examples-something")